 You can cut the time in half by using a pressure cooker, but stove top works just as well.

 - 3-4 cloves garlic minced

 - 1-1 1/2 pounds collards, kale, chard, or other greens tough ribs discarded and leaves chopped

 - 2 carrots sliced about 1/4-inch thick

 - 4 cups fat-free vegetable broth

 - 2 15-ounce cans white beans such as Great Northern beans, drained

 - 1/4-1 teaspoon hot smoked paprika or chipotle chili powder adjust to your personal heat level

 - 1/4 teaspoon red pepper flakes

-- Heat a little water (about 2 tbsp.) in a pressure cooker and add onion.
-Cook until onion is tender, about five minutes.
+Heat a pressure cooker and add onion.
+Cook, stirring, until onion is tender, adding water by the tablespoon to prevent sticking.
+Add the garlic and cook for another minute.
 Put the next 5 ingredients into pressure cooker and seal.
 Bring to high pressure and cook for 5 minutes.
 Remove from heat and release pressure manually.
-(If cooking without a pressure cooker, cook covered in a large pot until collards are tender, about 30 minutes.)
+(Set manual setting on electric pressure cooker for 5 minutes then quick release pressure.
+If cooking without a pressure cooker, cook covered in a large pot until collards are tender, about 30 minutes.)

-- Add the beans, 2 cups of water or broth, and the remaining seasonings.
+Add the beans, 2 cups of water or broth, and the remaining seasonings.
 Simmer for at least 20 minutes to allow flavors to combine.
+(Use saute or brown setting on electric pressure cooker on lowest temperature available.)
 While cooking, add additional water or broth if the soup seems too dry.
-Serve topped with vegan parmesan.
+Serve topped with vegan parmesan, if desired.